kirby-tools/kirby-copilot/README.md

 ## Support and Questions

-We are committed to providing you with the support you need to make the most out of Kirby Copilot.
-Should you have any questions or require assistance, feel free to reach out to us:
+We are committed to support you if you have any questions or issues with Kirby Copilot.
+There are several ways to get support:

 - **GitHub Discussions**: Join the community and engage in discussions on our [GitHub Discussions page](https://github.com/johannschopplich/kirby-copilot/discussions).
 - **Email Support**: You can ask questions and seek assistance by emailing us at [hello@kirbycopilot.com](mailto:hello@kirbycopilot.com).
 Please use the GitHub discussions if you have a general question or comment about Kirby Copilot.